Egypt's ousted Islamist president Mursi dies after collapsing in court

 Turkish President Tayyip Erdogan mourned his fellow Islamist as a martyr.

-“Putting doubts aside, he has become a martyr today with the fulfilment of God’s order. ...
+“Putting doubts aside, he has become a martyr today with the fulfillment of God’s order. ...
 Our prayers are with him,” Erdogan said.

 “Condolences to all my brothers who walked the same path as he did.
 Condolences to the people of Egypt.
 Condolences to his family and those close to him.”